 Harvey’s reference to the “third eye” marks him as an initiate of the Mysteries.
 Harvey is also saying that he is a god, as the New Age teaches that man can be a god, if he would recognize this and perfect his nature through alchemical transmutation.

 Need more proof?
 OK.
 Remember that in Exodus 3:14, God told Moses that His name was “I Am.”
 Jesus also claimed to be the Great I Am (John 8:58).
 Well, Steve Harvey makes the same claim.

 In case you are still skeptical, notice that the center portion of the “W” is a pyramid with a capstone.
 The pyramid is pregnant with meaning, but what concerns us is the Freemasonic significance of the pyramid:

 “DELTA.
 The name of the fourth letter of the Greek alphabet.
 In form it is a triangle, and was considered by the ancient Egyptians a symbol of fire, and also of God” .
 [Boldface mine.]

 Notice he is also forming a triangle, or pyramid, with his hands.
 He thinks he is a god.
 But notice something else: Harvey says, “I Am Power.”
 Remember, the Bible calls Satan “The Prince of the Power of the Air” (Ephesians 2:2), and the eye in the pyramid is also called The All-Seeing Eye of Lucifer—Satan.
 Now we know the true identity of the “power” to whom Harvey prays.

-But the East also has a literal meaning, as it is also the place where the sun rises.
+So, not only does the East have literal importance, as it is the place where the sun rises, but it also has the spiritual distinction of being the birthplace of all idolatry.
 This has biblical significance: